YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 I particularly like asking ChatGPT a question by starting with: Explain this SIMPLY.

-I'm a huge fan of the <a href="https://en.wikipedia.org/wiki/Learning_by_teaching#Plastic_platypus_learning" target="_blank" rel="noopener noreferrer">Feynman Technique</a> of using anologies and simplifying complex subjects down to their essence.
-I feel this allows me to really understand topics I haven't even heard of minutes before.
+I'm a huge fan of the <a href="https://en.wikipedia.org/wiki/Learning_by_teaching#Plastic_platypus_learning" target="_blank" rel="noopener noreferrer">Feynman Technique</a> of using analogies and simplifying complex subjects down to their essence.
+I feel this allows me to really understand topics I hadn't even heard of minutes earlier.

 I'll do research here about what are the best practices for what I'm doing.
 Are there any common pitfalls I should watch out for?
-How would senior engineers from a world-class tech firm architecture my project?
+How would senior engineers from a world-class tech firm architect my project?

 <details>
 <summary>If you're interested, click here to see my system prompt for ChatGPT </summary>